+If the AF supports requests addressed to External Group ID (for AF in untrusted domain) or Internal Group ID (for AF in internal trust domain), the AF must correlate the list of external UE ID (i.e., GPSI) or SUPI, respectively, with the group(s) the UE belongs to, so that the AF can further correlate the UE ID (external or internal) to the UE IP address.

 AF may indicate in NF profile and register to NRF in clause 6.2.8.2.2 if it supports to do the mapping itself or ask NWDAF to do it and the supported list of S-NSSAI, DNN combinations.